MicrosoftDocs/azure-monitor-docs/articles/service-health/service-health-portal-update.md

 :::image type="content" source="media/service-health-portal-update/service-issue-window-2.png" alt-text="A screenshot of the services issue user interface highlighting the scope selection boxes of tenant and subscription." lightbox="media/service-health-portal-update/service-issue-window-2.png":::

 ##### Filtering and Sorting
-You can filter on the scope (tenant or subscription) within the blades.
+You can filter by scope (tenant or subscription) within the blades.
 The scope column indicates when an event is at the tenant or subscription level.

 :::image type="content" source="media/service-health-portal-update/services-issue-window-3.png" alt-text="A screenshot of the services issue user interface highlighting the scope column." lightbox="media/service-health-portal-update/services-issue-window-3.png":::